DallanQ/lotr_journeys_in_middle_earth/Reference.md

 22.3 To suffer a damage (icon of 3 scratch claws) or fear (icon of devil-like face with two curved horns), a hero reveals the top card of either the damage or fear deck, as appropriate, and resolves its ability.
 The ability instructs the hero to discard the card or to place it either faceup or facedown in their play area.

-- When suffering multiple damage (icon of 3 scratch claws) and fear (icon of devil-face with two curved horns) from a single source—an enemy group or game effect—the hero suffers each damage and fear one at a time, revealing and resolving one card completely before revealing and resolving the next card.
+- When suffering multiple damage (icon of 3 scratch claws) and fear (icon of devil-face with two curved horns) from a single source—an enemy group or game effect—the hero suffers each damage and fear **one at a time**, revealing and resolving one card completely before revealing and resolving the next card.

-- If a game effect specifically instructs a hero to suffer a number of "facedown damage" or "facedown fear," that hero takes the top card from the appropriate deck and places it in their play area without revealing or resolving the card's ability.
+- If a game effect specifically instructs a hero to suffer a number of "facedown damage" or "facedown fear," that hero takes the top card from the appropriate deck and places it in their play area **without** revealing or resolving the card's ability.

 22.4 A hero cannot look at the front of a facedown damage or fear card in their play area unless a game effect specifically allows it.